destinygg/destinypositions/docs/philosophy.md

 I believe that this endeavor is futile for several reasons:
 - I reject the notion that there is a consistent and coherent definition of "American values."
     - e.g. City dwellers from San Francisco aren't going to have very many "shared values" with rural inhabitants of midwestern states.
-- I don't believe there is any way for an individual community to control who is allowed to immigrate there without it violating the rights and interests of other states.
+- I don't believe there is any way for an individual community to control who can immigrate there without it violating the rights and interests of other states.
     - Immigration policy is set for the benefit of the nation at the federal level; states exercising local immigration policy would run counter-intuitive to the rest of the state's rights to determine federal immigration policy.
 - I don't believe a group of people have a right to indefinitely maintain their representation irrespective of immigrants (from other states, or countries).
     - The idea that one group of people can live somewhere forever and reject foreign immigrants simply because they have a different voting preference is nonsensical.

 ## Violence

-I am generally opposed to violence as I don't believe it is an effective way to accomplish political change, at least not at this point in time in the United States.
-That being said, I believe there are plenty of groups of people who could, at points, justify the use of violence in self-defense, even if I don't believe it would be a pragmatic or politically effective thing to do.
+I am generally opposed to violence, as I don't believe it is an effective way to accomplish political change, at least not now in the United States.
+That being said, I believe there are plenty of groups of people who could, at points, justify the use of violence in self-defense and other scenarios, even if I don't believe it would be a pragmatic or politically effective thing to do.

 ### Defense of Property